-The 12 areas of the CEO Water Mandate's Water Action Hub presented in Section 4.1 reflect general areas of focus for your collective action.
-To be effective in your initial discussions with interested parties regarding their possible participation in a collective action, you need to specify the type of intervention you have in mind based on your understanding of the challenges and the initial commitments you are willing to make.
-As illustration, specifically articulated interventions could include the following:
+Refining Action Areas: The 12 areas of the CEO Water Mandate's Water Action Hub presented in Section 4.1 reflect general areas of focus for your collective action.
+To be effective in your initial discussions with interested parties regarding their possible participation in a collective action, you need to specify the type of intervention you have in mind based on your understanding of the challenges you face, the long-term goals you have, and the initial commitments you are willing to make.
+To illustrate, specifically articulated interventions could include the following:

-- Creating a forum between companies to share information on water quality status; - Catalyzing a catchment stakeholder platform for promoting improved long-range water resource planning; - Driving an awareness initiative with water managers to promote water conservation measures by local communities and farmers; - Establishing and managing a payment program for environmental services to enable upstream catchment protection; or - Providing financial resources and capacity to local governments to improve water supply infrastructure operations and maintenance.
+- Creating a forum between companies to share information on water quality status; - Catalyzing a catchment stakeholder platform for promoting improved long-range water resource planning; - Driving an awareness initiative with water managers to promote water conservation by local communities and farmers; - Establishing and managing a payment program for environmental services to enable upstream catchment protection; or - Providing financial resources and capacity to local governments to improve water supply infrastructure operations and maintenance.

-In each case, these characterizations more specifically depict and connect the water-related challenge, the core collective action participants, and the nature of the collective action approach.
-It is important to recognize, however, that the types of interventions you are interested in promoting through collective action may (and probably should) evolve over time as your capacity increases along with the understanding and trust among participants.
-For example, an intervention focused on raising awareness of problems and solutions related to water infrastructure deficiencies could evolve into a partnership to jointly fund infrastructure improvements.
+In each case, these proposed interventions more specifically depict and connect the water-related challenge, the core collective action participants, and the desired outcomes of the collective action.
+It is important to recognize, however, that the types of interventions you initially formulate may (and likely will) evolve over time as capacity, understanding,